Different Types of Investments

 Within each asset class there are investments to suit different kinds of risk, duration, returns and liquidity.
 There are also different ways of investing.
 You can take the ‘DIY’ route and invest directly in one or more of the asset classes.
 Or, you can invest in a managed fund where fund managers make a wide range of investment decisions for you.

-It is often easiest to think of cash as similar to the money you have in your day to day account or your savings account.
-It gets a very low return but it is quite liquid - ie you can access it easily.
+It’s often easiest to think of cash as the money you hold in your day-to-day or savings account.
+It generally earns a low return, but it is highly liquid, meaning you can access it easily when you need it.

-Interest paid regularly and compounded versus being paid at maturity
+Interest paid during the term versus at maturity

 Other types of fixed interest

-As one of Moneyworks core goals is for you to have no permanent loss of capital, it would be very rare for you have a holding of a fixed interest investment that is rated below investment grade.
+Because a core objective is to avoid permanent loss of capital, it would be unusual for a fixed interest portfolio to hold securities below investment grade.

 Bonds - for more information from the Financial Markets Authority about how Bonds work - download their booklet below